janrvdolf/gpucfr/README.md

 The project GPUCFR implements Counterfactual Regret Minimization (CFR) [1] in parallel on a CUDA-compatible NVIDIA GPU.
-GPUCFR uses simultanous updates on an EFG.
+GPUCFR uses simultanous updates Vanilla CFR on extensive-form games.
 The project started as a semestral project during a GPGPU course at Czech Technical University in Prague.

 The class GPUCFR implements the GPU version of CFR.
 Classes Node and InformationSet are support classes for EFG formalism.
 Struct efg_node_t represents the Node class on the GPU.